RightzZ/structure_gen/README.md

 ## Introduction
 This is a project about Plants & AI, featuring multiple functionalities.

+Title: LeafGen: Structure-aware Leaf Image Generation for Annotation-free Leaf Instance Segmentation

-(The paper will be released on arXiv soon)
+(The paper has been accepted and will release soon)

-Therefore, based on this paper, the project offers the following features:
+Based on this paper, the project offers the following features:

 - Model Training: Train a model for plant sample generation based on the Pix2Pix framework.
 - Mask Generation: Generate a series of 3D plant models using Blender and L-system, along with corresponding asks for